ArthurMangussi/pymdatagen/docs/univariate.md

 - mix: This function generates missing values in the feature `x_miss` by incorporating the N/2 lowest values and N/2 highest values from an observed feature, where N is the missing data rate multiplied by the patterns from the dataset.

 ### Missing Not at Random (MNAR)
-- run: Method to generate missing values in the feature `x_miss` by selecting the threshold to choose values from an unobserved feature.
+- run: Method to generate missing values in the feature `x_miss` by selecting the threshold to choose values from an unobserved feature or feature itself.
 The threshold is a float between 0 and 1.
-If the threshold is equal to 0, the lowest values from an unobserved feature will be selected to determine the missing locations in `x_miss`.
+If the threshold is equal to 0, the lowest values from an unobserved/observed feature will be selected to determine the missing locations in `x_miss`.
 Otherwise, if the threshold is 1, the highest values will be selected.
 This strategy is a generic implementation in the literature, and the user can employ various methodologies.
 The unobserved feature is not in the dataset; it consists of a range of random numbers with the same length as the patterns.

 ### Missing Completly at Random (MCAR)
 - random: Method to randomly select locations in the feature `x_miss` to be missing.